UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 ### Spell Descriptions

-**Animate Dead**: Animate a number of HD worth of undead equal to spell level.
+**Animate Dead**: Animate a number of undead equal to spell level.
 Roll d6 when spell ends: (1-3) undead become hostile, (4-5) undead collapse into dust, (6) undead serve the caster permanently.

 **Augury**: Perform a divination to determine whether a given course of action will result in "weal" or "woe".
 The caster may ask one question per level.
 DM rolls a d6 secretly: on a 4+, the answer is truthful.
 Sacrifice 1d6 HP in blood to guarantee a truthful answer.

 **Bless**: Affected creatures gain +1 to attack rolls, saving throws, and morale checks.
 This can affect 1 target per spell level.

 **Charm**: Hostile creatures become neutral, neutral become friendly, and friendly creatures become infatuated.
-Affects a number of HD worth of creatures equal to spell level.
+Affects a number of creatures equal to spell level.

 **Circle of Protection**: Draw a circle on the ground with chalk, salt, or blood.
 Undead, fey, demons, or other unnatural creatures cannot cross the boundary.
 Protects one (1) creature per spell level.